outdreamer/build-a-cure-1/docs/core_analysis/derivation_methods.md

       - for more evolved organisms, this is a network causal shape, though species with less developed cognitive ability may have simple or uni-directional shapes with environment
     - "what is the function linking these variables, given these functions linking other adjacent generating variables/functions further up/down the causal shape"

   IV.
+Information analysis

+    - information analysis involves standardizing to the object/attribute/function model (including related objects like state & type) so that information structures are clear & can be mapped to information problem types

-Type analysis
+    - type analysis
       - given a known type stack progression, what is the likeliest position or extension of that stack?
       - "given that these species evolved this way, what level of variance is the missing link between them likely to have?"
       - "what is the function linking these variables, given the type stacks of the function objects (dimensions, adjacent functions, identifiable shapes, etc)"

   V. System analysis